eagle-io/docs/source/topics/historic_data/table/index.rst

 		:scale: 80 %

-Use the display options drop down at the top of each column to specify how the data should be displayed including any aggregate calculations to be applied.
+By default only the first 15 parameters will be displayed.
+Use the *Parameter selection* panel accessible via the arrow on the right to refine your selection and change how the data should be displayed, including any aggregate calculations to be applied.

 .. raw:: latex